 Freezing and Reheating

-Freeze leftover cookies in a single layer in a freezer-safe bag.
+Freeze leftover cookies in a single layer in a freezer-style plastic bag.

 To reheat frozen cookies, place cookies on a pan lined with a silicone baking mat.
 Heat in your toaster oven at 325°F for 5 minutes or until warmed through.